jaredgastelum/jaredgastelum/README.md

-- 👋 Hi, I’m Jared
+- 👋 Hey, I’m Jared
-- 👀 I’m interested in sports, music, and coding
+- 👀 I’m interested in business/entrepreneurship, sports, finance, and anything tech related
-- 🌱 I’m currently learning how to create websites and apps
+- 🌱 I'm currently working as a webdeveloper and I do most of my coding using React with TypeScript
-- 💞️ I’m looking to collaborate on fun projects
+- 💞️ I love to work on cool projects and collaborate with others
 - 📫 How to reach me jaredgastelum@gmail.com

 <!---